elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 # Disaster Recovery

 This document details disaster recovery procedures for Compliant Kubernetes.
-These procedures must be executed by the operator.
+These procedures must be executed by the administrator.

 ## Compliant Need